 Want more Free education?
 Check out Headstand: 3 Ways In

 1. Elevate Your Scapula

-Before going upside down and bearing weight, insure that you have the range of motion in your shoulders to elevate your scapula with headstand arms – clasped fingers, bend elbows, arms over head.
-Lift and lower you shoulders toward and away from your ears several times with your breath to awaken your trapezius and serious anterior muscles.
-If this proves to be challenging it could be do to weakness in these muscles or tightness in the opposing muscles.
-You could do some down dogs, or do the classic swimmers warm up of windmilling one arm and than the other, back stroke is my preference.
-Also check out the Handstand Training video for strength and mobility exercises for the shoulders.
+Before going upside down and bearing weight, ensure that you have the range of motion in your shoulders to elevate your scapula with headstand arms – clasped fingers, bent elbows, arms overhead.
+Lift and lower your shoulders toward and away from your ears several times with your breath to awaken your trapezius and serratus anterior muscles.
+If this proves to be challenging it could be due to weakness in these muscles or tightness in the opposing muscles.
+You could do some down dogs, or do the classic swimmers warm-up of windmilling one arm and then the other, backstroke is my preference.
+Also, check out the Handstand Training video for strength and mobility exercises for the shoulders.

 Take the next step by getting down into dolphin pose and working on elevating your scapula and depressing them a few times.
-It’s helpful to video yourself to see if you are accurately performing the action.
-This posture is great to work on tricep engagement, press the outer wrists down into the ground until your feel the back of your arms tone up.
+It’s helpful to record yourself to see if you are accurately performing the action.
+This posture is great to work on tricep engagement.
+Press the outer wrists down into the ground until your feel the back of your arms tone up.

 2. Elbow Extension

 Extension of the elbow is seemingly easy when you look at it, and even when you do it without weight-bearing.
 However it’s not strength that usually stands in the way, but rather the ability to use the muscles for balance.
 This requires rapid reactivity, and the ability to feel when the body has fallen backward.
 The triceps in this type of headstand (less weight bearing on the neck) and forearm stand are equivalent to the fingers in a handstand, they are “the breaks” that stop you from falling.
 Try putting your forearm on a wall like a forearm plank, then push into the wall with the outer edge of your hand and wrist to activate the triceps.
 Increase the weight by walking your feet back and leaning your body more toward the wall.